TheRiperYT/OCR/README.md

 ### 🔑 OCR.space API Key

 1. Visit the [OCR.space website](https://ocr.space/ocrapi)
-2. Register for a free API key (or payed version for faster speeds) with a valid email
+2. Register for a free API key (25k req/month) with a valid email
 3. Verify your email
 4. Copy your API key from the received email